openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 ```

 ## When to Specify --static_shape Command-line Parameter
-Model Optimizer provides the `--static_shape` parameter that allows to evaluate shapes of all operations in the model for fixed input shapes
+Model Optimizer provides the `--static_shape` parameter that allows evaluating shapes of all operations in the model for fixed input shapes
 and to fold shape computing sub-graphs into constants.
-The resulted IR can be more compact in size and the loading time for such IR can be decreased.
+The resulting IR can be more compact in size and the loading time for such IR can be decreased.
-However, the resulted IR will not be reshape-able with the help of the `reshape` method from OpenVINO Runtime API.
+However, the resulting IR will not be reshape-able with the help of the `reshape` method from OpenVINO Runtime API.
-It is worth to note that the `--input_shape` parameter does not affect reshape-ability of the model.
+It is worth noting that the `--input_shape` parameter does not affect reshape-ability of the model.

 For example, launch the Model Optimizer for the ONNX* OCR model using `--static_shape`.